 METHOD

-To understand eBay as a space where the skilling and deskilling of practices takes place, a phenomenological perspective was adopted for the in depth interviews with eBay users of different capacity.
-This meant lived experiences could be extrapolated from the eBayers with a view to producing thick descriptions from which a deep understanding of these experiences could be gained (Creswell, 2007; Thompson et al., 1989).
-The definitive aim of applying this approach is to understand the phenomenon which is being investigated from the point of view of our participants whilst retaining the cultural and social context within which it is situated (Denegri-Knott and Zwick, 2011).
-As with Denegri-Knott and Molesworth’s (2009) paper on eBay and the management of possessions as stock, it was deemed important for this research to generate ‘nuanced narratives of consumers’ experiences of eBay rather than theory that can be generalised’.
-This should ensure the generation of insights into the skilling and deskilling practices that take place on eBay and what subsequently occurs.
+To understand eBay as a space where the skilling and deskilling of practices takes place, I would frame this at this stage as skill, remember deskilling comes for your empirical observations a phenomenological perspective was adopted for the in depth interviews with eBay users of different capacity.
+This meant lived experiences could be documented with a view to producing thick descriptions from which a deep understanding of these experiences could be gained (Creswell, 2007; Thompson et al., 1989).
+The definitive aim of applying this approach was to understand the phenomenon investigated from the point of view of our participants whilst retaining the cultural and social context within which it is situated (Denegri-Knott and Zwick, 2011).
+As with Denegri-Knott and Molesworth’s (2009) paper on eBay and the management of possessions as stock, it was deemed important for this research to generate ‘nuanced narratives of consumers’ experiences of eBay rather than theory that can be generalised’ is this a citation?.
+Try to give a nod to practice theory, by telling us what kind of questions you asked, that would get your respondents to tell you about their projects, goals, knowledges, skills, understanding of rules, level of commitment.

 Data collection took the form of in depth interviews with 9 eBay members (see Table 1), both buyers and sellers of different levels of skill and varying forms of interacting with the site.
 As a phenomenological stance has been taken for this research, a smaller sample is sufficient due to an ability to relate in detail experiences of the phenomena under investigation qualifying them for participation (Denegri-Knott and Molesworth, 2009).